 It has been suggested that Blackstone’s John Gray is a top contender for Treasury Secretary.
 But, the real question on the press’ mind is of the whereabouts of Chris Christie.
 The Governor of New Jersey, in a rather inconspicuous fashion, has already made his way into the building alongside former Mayor of New York Rudy Giuliani.

-After the meeting with Gray was concluded, it has been suggested that the topic of discussion included the economy, global capital markets and the world’s financial situation.
+After the meeting with Gray was concluded, it has been suggested that the topic of discussion included the economy, global capital markets, and the world’s financial situation.
 President-elect Trump discussed with the CEO of Blackstone future legislation concerned the tax code and the nation’s long-term debt.
 All of these are indeed important questions for a candidate for the Secretary of Treasury.

 One of the reasons why Trump is successful in bringing on board former Clinton’s supporters is the fact that they are all businessmen and not political ideologues.
-That is in fact one of the major reassuring aspects of Trump’s politics that could serve both his advantage and the American people’s advantage, who by and large were disappointed by the election results.
+That is, in fact, one of the major reassuring aspects of Trump’s politics that could serve both his advantage and the American people’s advantage, who by and large were disappointed by the election results.

 2:40 Chris Kobach, Kansas Secretary of State, is meeting with President-Elect Donald J. Trump.
 Kobach is the legal arm of the Federation for American Immigration Reform.
-He is here to discuss border security, international terrorism, and reforming federal bureaucracy.
+He is here to discuss border security, international terrorism, and reforming the federal bureaucracy.

 As Trump parts with Kobach, the lingering question of the day thrown at the President-Elect concerns the type of apology he wants from the cast of Hamilton.
 “We’ll see,” he ambiguously remarks, leaving the press to continue his high-profile meeting.